 - Rusty metals, hammered, distressed, weathered, tarnished metals with beautiful patinas are woven throughout the rustically styled home.

 As the pioneers did out of necessity, to create an honest rustic decor, you repurpose found objects; make do with what you have and create something you need.
 Metal objects that once had one useful purpose are repurposed for a new function – metal pails hold newspapers, wire baskets turned into light fixtures, wood crates for toy bins.
-Beautiful doors are another way to create functional features of a rustic room are sliding barn doors, or dutch doors.
+Beautiful doors also add functional character to a rustic room — especially sliding barn doors or Dutch doors.

 Natural, neutral, deep, subtle colors make up the rustic color palette:

-I love the warm, coziness of rustic.
+The first time I truly understood rustic design wasn’t in a farmhouse — it was in a tent camp in Kenya.
 A few years ago my husband and I went on a missions trip to Kenya.
 After the building of churches and playing with the children, we were able to spend a few days at a tent camp.
 The tents had a foundation and included a beautiful bathroom featuring stone.
 I loved the rustic feel of the space.
 It was the perfect atmosphere for relaxing after the travel and the mission work.
+That experience helped me understand that rustic design isn’t about perfection — it’s about warmth, texture, and authenticity.

 Is your rustic home your space to relax after a long day?
 I’d love to hear how you make your home rustic, so be sure to share by leaving a comment.